jmmut/bioengineer/docs/roadmap.md

 # Bugs

 - [ ] touchpad scroll is too sensitive
-- [ ] tile transparency also makes floor transparent
+- [-] tile transparency also makes floor transparent.
+Solved: remove floors
 - [ ] dirt can be converted to rock. is this wrong?
 - [ ] macroquad forces all windows except 1 to be inactive and darker
 - [ ] egui draws textures with the wrong alpha.
 I suspect egui can use the textures loaded